MasterMedo/bible-relationships/README.md

 ORDER BY size_by_blood DESC, size_by_marriage DESC
 ```

-The image shows the spear side of the twelve tribes of Israel up to 2CH 20:1.
+The image shows the spear side of the Twelve Tribes of Israel up to 2CH 20:1.
 Can you guess which family tree belongs to whom?
 Help yourself with the table provided above!
 ![](./img/tribes-of-israel.png)